IMProject/IMUtility/README.md

 - run `make misra`

 After PR is open ECLAIR will check your code and Bot will report any MISRA violation existing in the code.
 After you fix all violations we will review your code, and after that code can be merged into the main branch.

+#### Discord
+Join us on the Discord channel https://discord.gg/R6nZxZqDH3

 ## List of modules
 ### Base64